sessionmemory/habitica-manager/README.md

 - **`cast_skill(spell_id: str, target_id: str = None) -> dict`**
   Casts a skill in Habitica.
   - **Parameters:**
     - `spell_id`: The skill to cast.
-Must be one of the allowed skills.
+Must be one of the allowed skills: "fireball", "mpheal", "earth", "frost", "smash", "defensiveStance", "valorousPresence", "intimidate", "pickPocket", "backStab", "toolsOfTrade", "stealth", "heal", "protectAura", "brightness", "healAll", "snowball", "spookySparkles", "seafoam", "shinySeed"
     - `target_id`: Optional UUID of the target (task or party member).
   - **Returns:** A dictionary containing the result of the skill cast or an error message.